staze0/openctiXqradar/README.md

 ### Version history :

-+ 1.0 : Coming soon :calendar:
++ 1.0 : March 2023 :calendar:
++ 1.1 : March 2023 :calendar:
+  + Implementation of requirements file
+  + Review of examples in the readme
++ 1.2 : April 2023 :calendar:
+  + Implementation of choices in the action you want

 ---